At a glance

 - Why it works: Capers and lemon cut a rich, even mouthful from the inside

 The tub of tartare comes out of the fridge alongside the box of fish fingers, and reaching for it instead of the ketchup bottle settles what kind of sandwich this becomes.
 Tartare is no smooth condiment.
 It is a bound, emulsified mayonnaise carrying chopped capers, chopped gherkins, a squeeze of lemon or a splash of vinegar and often parsley, and that loaded make-up is its entire job.
-The crumbed fish holds steady, a baton of mild white meat in a brittle orange shell, while the sauce meets it with a built-in sourness and a scatter of small briny pieces that break up an otherwise rich and even bite.
+The crumbed fish holds steady, a baton of mild white meat in a brittle orange shell, while the sauce meets it with a built-in sourness and a scatter of small briny pieces that break an otherwise even, fried bite.
 This is the version a cook makes when they want the sauce to answer back.

 Push any part and it breaks in a particular way.
-Fingers fried pale go soft and steamy once the lid of bread traps their heat, and the single crunch is lost; fried too hard, they fracture as the slice presses down and shed loose crumb into the sauce.
 Tartare smeared thin and wide loses the job entirely, the chopped pieces stranded and the acid faint while the bread underneath turns wet; piled on heavy it slides and floods and the briny bits drown one another.
 An overdose of lemon turns the whole bite sour rather than lifted.
 Bread left dry under the band soaks up the oil and goes papery; toasted hard it cracks the soft fingers as the lid comes down.
+The build holds only in a tight middle, hot fish and cold sharp sauce caught before either gives.

 Press the top slice and a little sauce wells at the cut edge, pale and flecked green and yellow against the orange crumb.
 The shell crackles first, then the cool sharp lumpy sauce hits and the capers burst small and salt-sour between the teeth, then the hot mild flake comes up underneath, ready to scald a careless palate.
-The gherkin gives a vegetal snap the soft fish never could.
-Lemon prickles at the back of it and keeps the mayonnaise from reading as plain fat.
 A stray caper rolls toward the corner and a fingertip nudges it back, butter greasing the path.
-It is a warm, soft, brittle bite with a cold sharp argument running clean through the centre.
+It is a warm, soft, brittle bite with a cold sharp argument running clean through the centre, and the argument is what pulls a nursery food onto an adult plate.

-The mayonnaise-based sauce the name now means was settled across the nineteenth and early twentieth centuries by named cooks.
-Alexis Soyer gave a sauce à la tartare with cornichons, capers and shallot in 1849.
-Jules Gouffé placed it in the mayonnaise family in his Livre de cuisine of 1867.
-Auguste Escoffier fixed it in Le Guide Culinaire of 1903 as a standard accompaniment for fried fish, which is exactly the role it plays here.
+The sauce predates all of it.
+Tartare descends from formal French cookery and was settled across the nineteenth and early twentieth centuries by named cooks: Alexis Soyer gave a sauce a la tartare with cornichons, capers and shallot in 1849, Jules Gouffe placed it in the mayonnaise family in his Livre de cuisine of 1867, and Auguste Escoffier fixed it in Le Guide Culinaire of 1903 as a standard accompaniment for fried fish, the exact role it plays here.
+An English instance of the cold, pickle-cut style turns up far earlier, in John Nott's Cooks and Confectioners Dictionary of 1723.
 The earliest English use of the word tartar for the sauce is recorded around 1824.